December already.

 He said something to the effect of "Boy that looks bad over there" to which I replied "It's only the sun going down behind the clouds!" at which I got a "Yeah, sure!" look, LOL!
 Intrepid explorers we are, we kept going... right into a nasty thunderstorm on the south end of the Vermillion Cliffs, as we were headed to Jacob Lake.

+Lightning is supposed to strike the highest object in the area, you'd think; Pariah Plateau and the Cliffs on our right as we were going.
+Where do you suppose the damned lightning was?
+In the lower lands, directly in front of us.
 I began to wonder, as we were blasting through the lashing rain, if the hair on the back of my neck would stand up before or after I got hit.
 You know it's close when the bolts look like they're an inch thick and the thunder follows instantly.
 As bad as it was, we noticed that there was what looked like a tunnel through the worst of it as we pointed west toward the hills - the rain was falling in sheets so thick it looked like clouds on either side of us, while only lightly thrashing us as we rode on.
 Yeesh.
 It ended literally right at the foot of the hills as we got into the switchbacks that would lead us to Jacob Lake.
 After that, it was only cold.
 We stopped at JL to thaw a little:

 F**kin' hard case Brett decides he don't need no steenking cold gear while standing about.
 Phooey.
 This occured once or twice more during the trip - but I remember at least once we stopped and he put his jacket back on...
 The only spooky moment(after the lightning!) as we were riding off the hills towards Fredonia and Kanab came when a doe looked like she was going to dash out in front of Brett, who was ahead of me.
 I think my heart stopped for a split second.. and then she turned aside.
 Woof.